Geometric nullstellensatz and symbolic powers on arbitrary varieties: Multiplier ideals

+where $\lceil\ \ \rceil$ means the round up of an $\nR$-divisor.
+It can be checked that $\sI(X,\mf{a}^t)$ is an ideal sheaf and is independent on the choice of the log resolution $f$.
+We also have a local vanishing deduced from Kawamata-Viehweg vanishing theorem, namely, From this local vanishing, by using Koszul complex on a log resolution, we can deduce the Skoda-type formula: for $l\geq \dim X$, one has $\sI(X,\mf{a}^l)\subseteq a$.
+Note that these are all we need in the paper.
+The multiplier ideal defined here does not have Nadel vanishing theorem in general.

-In this section, we briefly recall the theory of Mather multiplier ideals developed by Ein, Ishii and Mustata in a recent paper \cite{Ein:MultIdeaMatherDis} (see also the work of de Fernex and Docampo \cite{Roi:JDiscrepancy}).
-Some standard definitions are quoted directly from the paper for the convenience of the reader.
-Then we outline a basic properties of asymptotic version of Mather multiplier ideals.
+Now we come to the theory of multiplier ideals on arbitrary varieties developed by Ein, Ishii and Mustata in a recent paper \cite{Ein:MultIdeaMatherDis} (see also the work of de Fernex and Docampo \cite{Roi:JDiscrepancy}).
+We quote some standard definitions directly from \cite{Ein:MultIdeaMatherDis} for the convenience of the reader.

 Let $X$ be an $n$-dimensional variety and let $\Omega_X$ be the sheaf of differentials of $X$.
 Consider the morphism

 which is an isomorphism over the nonsingular locus $X_{\reg}$ of $X$.
 The {\em Nash blow-up} $\widehat{X}$ is the closure of $\pi^{-1}(X_{\reg})$ in $\nP(\wedge^n\Omega_X)$ with the reduced scheme sturcture.
 The {\em Jacobian ideal} $\mf{j}_X$ of $X$ is defined to be the $n$-th Fitting ideal of $\Omega_X$, i.e., $\mf{j}_X:=\Fitt^n\Omega_X$.